qiuysh/figlet-console-webpack-plugin/README.md

 ##### prodOnly

-You can set a boolean, default value: false. f you set true, that only print out in production environment.
+You can set a boolean, default value: false.
+If you set true, that only print out in production environment.

 ##### markMaxLength